Fragility of $\mathcal{Z}_2$ topological invariant characterizing triplet excitations in a bilayer kagome magnet: Model of triplon bands

 In general, all components of the different exchange interactions within the Kagome planes will contribute to triplon dispersion.
 For small to moderate spin--orbit coupling, the largest contributions will come from (approximately) Heisenberg interactions on first--neighbour bonds $J'_\parallel \approx J'_\perp$.
-However the Berry phase underpinning a topological bandstructure originates in DM interactions, $\mathcal{H}_{\text{DM}}$.
+However the Berry phase underpinning a topological bandstructure originates in the DM interactions, $\mathcal{H}_{\text{DM}}$.
 And the fate of these topological bands will in turn depend on the nematic interactions, $\mathcal{H}_{\text{Nematic}}$.
 A few comments are therefore due on how these enter the problem.

 Our model allows for DM interactions on first--neighbour bonds, $\mathbf{D}'$ [Eq.~(\ref{eq:H_DM})], and second--neighbour bonds, $\mathbf{D}''$ [Eq.~(\ref{eq:H_DM_2})], illustrated in Fig.~\ref{fig:DM_vectors}.
 The inter-layer bond--inversion symmetry precludes any DM interaction acting on the local dimers, and consequently the mixing between the odd singlet and even triplet states.
-Furthermore, due to the $\sigma_h$ reflection symmetry, only the uniform out-of-plane DM components, $\mathbf{D}' = (0,0,D')$ and $\mathbf{D}'' = (0,0,D'')$, survive in the triplet Hamiltonian to linear order.
+Furthermore, as long as the $\sigma_h$ mirror symmetry is preserved, only the uniform out-of-plane DM components, $\mathbf{D}' = (0,0,D')$ and $\mathbf{D}'' = (0,0,D'')$, survive in the triplet Hamiltonian to linear order.

 Similar considerations apply to nematic interactions $\mathcal{H}_{\text{Nematic}}$.
 In this case, the sign of the out-of-plane nematic terms is opposite in the layers, leaving only the in-plane components in the triplet Hamiltonian. $\mathcal{H}_{\text{Nematic}}$ thus simplifies to only the intra--dimer and inter--dimer in--plane nematic interactions, introduced in Eq.~(\ref{eq:bond_nematic}), Eq.~(\ref{eq:first_nematic}), and~(\ref{eq:inplane_nematic_2}).